spot_img

 Cluster Initiative

 A cluster may be defined as a local agglomeration of enterprises (mainly MSMEs) that produce & sell a range of related and complementary products & services.
-Example of MSMEs can be a localized leather industry, including leather tanning units, leather finishing units, leather garment manufacturers, leather goods producers, designers, merchant buyers, sub-contractors, and exporters.
+An example of MSMEs can be a localized leather industry, including leather tanning units, leather finishing units, leather garment manufacturers, leather goods producers, designers, merchant buyers, sub-contractors, and exporters.

 MSMEs-Success Story